-The Student Council is the student deliberative and executive body.
+The Student Council, composed of elected student delegates, is the student deliberative and executive body.
 It is the central forum for the discussion of campus issues of concern to students.
 The Student Council holds regular meetings that are open to all members of the College community.
 Through its Head, the Council may advise the faculty, staff, and administration of student opinion on pertinent issues.
 It also may make recommendations concerning College policies and procedures.
 The Head of Student Council may call an all-student meeting, a forum in which the floor is open to all students.